-Smudge Kit - WHITE SAGE SMUDGING KIT + Bonus
+Smudge Kit B - MEDIUM WHITE SAGE SMUDGING KIT

-2 x SMALL California White Sage Smudge Sticks
+2 x 10-12cm California White Sage Smudge Sticks, approx 3-4cm thick

-a bonus colour-printed Smudging Prayer Card, with instructions & information about smudging on the reverse side.
+a colour-printed Smudging Prayer Card, with instructions & information about smudging on the reverse side.

 Being natural products, there may be a variation in sizes.
 All sizes given are approximate, to give an indication of the typical size.

 See our smudge stick listings for more information about Smudging.